 An exception to the above is when appropriations are unspent at year-end.
 In this case, the authority to spend the money lapses and the unspent amount must be repaid to the Consolidated Fund in the following financial year.
 As a result, unspent appropriations are accounted for as liabilities rather than income.
-When the amount is repaid, the liability will be extinguished next financial year.
+The amount will be repaid and the liability will be extinguished next financial year.

-(ii) Rendering of Services:

-Revenue is recognised when the service is provided.
+(ii) Rendering of Services: Revenue is recognised when the service is provided.